Hopkins, Williams among 5 must-start Week 2 fantasy football wide receivers - UPI.com

 1 of 5 | New Orleans Saints cornerback Alontae Taylor (L) knocks the ball away from Tennessee Titans wide receiver DeAndre Hopkins on Sunday at the Caesars Superdome in New Orleans.
 Photo by AJ Sisco/UPI | License Photo

 MIAMI, Sept.
-12 (UPI) -- DeAndre Hopkins and Mike Williams are among my five must-start wide receivers for Week 2 of the fantasy football season.
+12 (UPI) -- DeAndre Hopkins and Mike Williams are among my four must-start wide receivers for Week 2 of the fantasy football season.

 All of my must-start wide receivers rank inside the Top 24 of my Top 50 positional rankings, which are available below.
-My quarterback and running back rankings for Week 2 also are available.
+My quarterback, tight end and running back rankings for Week 2 also are available.

-Tyreek Hill, Calvin Ridley and A.J.
-Brown lead my Week 1 rankings.
-Ridley, DK Metcalf and Jordan Addison join Hopkins and Williams as my must-start options.
+Tyreek Hill, Calvin Ridley and Amon-Ra St. Brown lead my Week 2 rankings.
+Ridley and DK Metcalf join Hopkins and Williams as my must-start options.

 Calvin Ridley